mysteriouspants/mysteriouspants.com/_posts/2016-07-18-deploying-phoenix.md

     ln -s /etc/nginx/sites-{available,enabled}/my-app.com
     service nginx reload

 Finally, set the app to autostart on machine boot.
 So that random things like rebooting for a kernel update doesn't leave the app high and dry until someone pokes you on Slack.

     vim /etc/init.d/my-app-prod.conf
       description "my-app-prod"

       ## Uncomment the following two lines to run the
       ## application as www-data:www-data
-      setuid my-app-prod
+      setuid my-app
-      setgid my-app-prod
+      setgid my-app

       start on runlevel [2345]
       stop on runlevel [016]